metaplex-foundation/developer-hub/src/pages/candy-machine/guards/allow-list.md

 Also note that, if you’re planning on constructing instructions without the help of our SDKs, you will need to add the Allow List Proof PDA to the remaining accounts of the mint instruction.
 See the [Candy Guard’s program documentation](https://github.com/metaplex-foundation/mpl-candy-machine/tree/main/programs/candy-guard#allowlist) for more details.

-{% dialect-switcher title="Set up a Candy Machine using the Address Gate guard" %}
+{% dialect-switcher title="Mint with the Allow List guard" %}
 {% dialect title="JavaScript" id="js" %}
 {% totem %}